 His opponent, Matt Serra, may be breezily unpretentious and resemble an unpainted fire hydrant, but he is definitely no idiot: “I think they look at Georges as the Crest poster boy with the sparkle in his teeth, the looks, the physique, the body and the athleticism…the real version of what Van Damme was doing,” he’s said.
 “And then comes me – the Joe Pesci–style ‘Heyooo!’
 But it’s cool, man.
 I’m down with it.
 I fit in those shoes real well.
 I’m just looking forward to having another good fight.”

 When he turns up for his weigh-in, a relentless tidal wave of boos greets him.
-An Italian-American pocket battleship at 5 foot 6, Serra weighs in at 169.5 pounds; he appears indifferent to the roiling sea of hatred around him.
+An Italian-American pocket battleship at 5 foot 6 inches, Serra weighs in at 169.5 pounds; he appears indifferent to the roiling sea of hatred around him.
 The booing doesn’t stop when the host offers him the microphone, and whatever he says is completely drowned out.
 So he offers the crowd two fingers, meaning “two times” and V for victory – and, perhaps, “fuck you.”

 Ecstatic cheers greet his challenger St-Pierre, who’s taller by four inches but in stature by several feet.
 St.-Pierre fluidly strips down to his tasteful and tastily filled-out black underwear and also weighs in at 169.5 pounds.
 Offered the mike, he graciously tells the crowd they shouldn’t hate Serra and that “I don’t fight with angerrr – I fight with my ‘eart.”
 The two men pose for the cameras in a fighting stance and then they hug, GSP kissing Serra’s huge neck.